-With Flywheel, you would have to choose one of these two options:
+With Flywheel, you’d have to choose one of these two options:

-- $115 for the Freelance plan, which supports up to 10 sites and 100,000 visitors.
-That might be overkill for your needs if you only need two sites.
+- $115 for the Freelance plan, which supports up to ten sites and 100,000 visitors, but that might be overkill for your needs if you only need two sites.

 However, Kinsta don’t always come out ahead.
 For example, if you need to host six low-traffic websites, Flywheel’s plans are actually more affordable for your situation.

 For that reason, I recommend carefully considering how each host’s limits apply to your unique situation.

 As managed WordPress hosts, both Kinsta and Flywheel offer excellent support that’s available 24/7.